Restoration of temporary resident status

 Students

-A temporary resident who held a study permit and has lost their status can apply in Canada for restoration of their temporary resident status and study permit.
-They may also apply and pay for a work permit if they meet the requirements of the work permit program they are applying for.
-If they are approved for the study permit, the work permit application will then be processed.
+A temporary resident who was authorized to study and has lost their status can apply in Canada for restoration of their temporary resident status and authorization to study, if necessary.
+They may also submit an application for a work permit along with its appropriate processing fee(s).
+The work permit application will be processed after the restoration and study permit applications have been determined

 Workers

-A temporary resident who held a work permit and lost their status can apply in Canada for restoration of their temporary resident status and authorization to work within 90 days of having lost their status.
-In addition to applying for restoration and a new work permit, they may also apply for a study permit, and pay the fees, if they meet the requirements for study permit issuance.
-The study permit will only be assessed after the work permit and restoration applications are approved.
+A temporary resident who was authorized to work and lost their status can apply in Canada for restoration of their temporary resident status and authorization to work, if necessary.
+In addition to applying for restoration and a new work permit, they may also apply for a study permit, and pay the fees.
+The study permit application will only be assessed after the restoration and work permit applications have been determined.

 Visitors